itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

 &emsp;&emsp;The `Source` function is utilized to retrieve the source manager for the current project.
 The `type` parameter specifies the type of the source and is formatted as either `["mode_source"] or ["gaussian_source"]`.
-The `name` parameter represents the name assigned to the source.The `axis` parameter defines the axis of the source.The `property` parameter allows for the definition of specific properties associated with the source.
+The `name` parameter represents the name assigned to the source.
+The `axis` parameter defines the axis of the source.
+The `property` parameter allows for defining specific properties associated with the source.

 </div>